The People Who Own the Dark - Code Red (Blu-ray)

 Summary:

 The narrative revolves around a group of wealthy aristocrats and politicians getting together for a night of debauchery with some ladies in the dungeon of a castle.
 What should have been a decadent night of pleasure quickly turned into a walking nightmare.
-When the partygoers discover that they are the only survivors of a nuclear holocaust.
+The partygoers discover that they are the only survivors of a nuclear holocaust.

 The People Who Own the Dark makes its way to Blu-ray via a lackluster audio/video presentation from Code Red.